 by Transmute Jun and NCDS

 SDCC is not something that can be attended casually.
 Long gone are the days where you could walk up to the San Diego Convention Center and buy a badge on the day of the con.
-People who have attended previously generally begin planning a year in advance.
-Heck, sometimes we are planning my next SDCC while we are still at the current SDCC!
+People who have attended previously often begin their planning a year in advance.
+Heck, sometimes we are planning our next SDCC while we are still at the current SDCC!
 We know that sounds very extreme, but SDCC has become the kind of event where planning and preparedness can make all of the difference.

 For new attendees, planning doesn’t have to start quite as early.
 Generally, you’re looking at a 7-8 month timeline.

 Now – Sign up for a Comic Con International (CCI) Member ID.
 Once you have done this, your Member ID is yours for life.
 Make sure you do not opt out of any emails.
-We know, it looks like CCI is going to spam your inbox, but trust me, the few emails they send out will be important, and you will want to read them.
+We know, it looks like CCI is going to spam your inbox, but trust us, the few emails they send out will be important, and you will want to read them.
 Everyone in your party must have their own Member ID (except children 12 and under), so make sure that each person signs up individually.
 CCI can close down the ability to make a Member ID at any time.
 We can’t stress how important this is.

 December – Start getting serious about saving, if you haven’t already.
 When the holidays are over, start stashing away extra cash as you are able to do so.
 You will also want to check on your travel documentation at this time, especially if you are coming from another country and need a passport to fly.